 Creating Lasting Change in Your Life

 There are times when change is beyond your control—a family rift you didn’t see coming, the layoffs you’d hoped would spare your department.
-There are also changes you actively seek out—a more rewarding career, a fitter body, greater sense of gratitude—particularly when you feel stuck and need to move on to something better.
+There are also changes you actively seek out—a more rewarding career, a fitter body, greater sense of gratitude.
 And there are temporary, social circumstances that can change all our lives, all at once.
 We each get through it in our own ways.
 It’s helpful to know how you usually deal with change.

 “Change, whether good or bad, is a part of life.
-And, though you may not always realize it, everybody wants to change on a deep, subconscious level,” says Stephanie Ludwig, PhD., M. DIV, MA, spiritual wellness provider at Canyon Ranch Tucson.
+And, though you may not always realize it, everybody wants to change on a deep, subconscious level,” says Stephanie Ludwig, PhD, MDiv, MA, director of spiritual wellness at Canyon Ranch Tucson.
 “Some people thrive on change, but there are many people who not only resist change, but actually fear it.
-The part of us that wants change longs to let go of habits that no longer serve us, so we can choose healthier ones, like staying fit, reaching career goals and choosing nurturing relationships.”
+The part of us that wants change longs to let go of habits that no longer serve us, so we can choose healthier ones, like staying fit, reaching career goals, and choosing nurturing relationships.”
 Ludwig adds that our natural way of being is change and flow and growth; when all of that stops happening, our lives become stagnant.
 “We crave change because it’s natural.”

-When it comes to making that change a reality, some people dive right in—joining a gym, moving to a new city, following an old dream.
+When it comes to making that change a reality, some people dive right in—becoming vegan, moving to a new city, following an old dream.
 But others may hesitate to take that leap; they may fear it, even if they ultimately want that transformation to happen.

 “Sometimes we’re worried about what change will look like for us.
 We become trapped in familiar behaviors and feelings,” says Ludwig.
 “But if you take a closer look at how you view things and how you feel, you can create a meaningful, lasting shift over time.”
 It’s really about allowing ourselves to be changed, she adds, and adjusting our perspective to a transformative mindset.